evanmiller/ProjCL/README.md

 * Use "any" and "all" for break conditions
 * Use "select" or the ternary operator for conditional assignments
 * Use "sincos" if you need the sine and cosine of the same angle
+* If you're on a Mac, get used to bisecting your code to find compilation errors.
+Apple's OpenCL implementation is a low-point in the history of compilers.